isabella232/kitchen-ci/source/getting-started/writing-test.html.markdown

 It looks long and dense, but each directory has some meaning to Test Kitchen and the Busser helper:

 * `test/integration`: Test Kitchen will look for tests to run under this directory.
 It allows you to put unit or other tests in `test/unit`, `spec`, `acceptance`, or wherever without mixing them up.
+This is configurable, if desired.
 * `default`: This corresponds exactly to the **Suite** name we set up in the `.kitchen.yml` file.
 If we had a suite called `"server-only"`, then you would put tests for the server only suite under `test/integration/server-only`.
 * `bats`: This tells Test Kitchen (and Busser) which Busser runner plugin needs to be installed on the remote instance.
 In other words the `bats` directory name will cause Busser to install `busser-bats` from RubyGems.